elizavetasemenova/gp_concentration_response/README.md

- GPs for concentration-response curves: code and data
+Example data and code for the manuscript "Flexible fitting of PROTAC concentration-response curves with Gaussian Processes"